skttl/konstrukt-documentation/api/folders.md

 # Folders

-A folder appears in a section tree and is used to help organise the tree structure by grouping things together.
-Folders can be added to a section or any other folder and can contain either other (sub)folders or [collections](collections.md).
+A folder can appear in either a section tree or as a sub folder to other folders.
+Folders can contain either other (sub)folders or [collections](collections.md).

 ## Defining a folder